Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-4.md

 We don't want this to happen.

 To fix this, we need a session and we need to redirect.
-So before redirecting, we need to save some info.
+But before redirecting, we need to save some info.

 Install: `github.com/alexedwards/scs/v2`.